Martin Bocks, MD

 View UH’s policy (PDF) on practitioner-industry relationships.

-As of December 31, 2015, Martin Bocks, MD did not disclose any Outside Relationships with Industry.
+As of December 31, 2016, Martin Bocks, MD disclosed the following Outside Relationships with Industry: